 Authors choose to publish open access for a variety of reasons:

 - Greater control over rights to distribute and re-use work.
-Under a Creative Commons licence, authors retain more control over rights to distribute and re-use their intellectual property.
-See the Creative Commons website for details of the terms of each available licence.
+Under a Creative Commons license, authors retain more control over the rights to distribute and re-use their intellectual property.
+See the Creative Commons website for details of the terms of each available license.

 - Leads to greater visibility and impact.
-Publishing your research open access means that more people can view and cite your work due to their being no barriers to access.
+Publishing your research open access means that more people can view and cite your work without barriers to access.

 - Allows the general public to access research.
-Research is often paid for by the taxpayer and the general public have a right to access this research.
+The taxpayer often pays for research, and the general public has a right to access this research.